 Boxing is very popular global martial art and sport and started in the 19th and 20th centuries but bare knuckle-boxing goes back to 688 BC (ancient Greece).

-This fighting style in regard to beginners is a good choice as you can start at a very young age and you will not have problem finding a local boxing club, With recreational boxing or educational boxing can be practiced from age 7 to 77.
-From my own experience the fitness training is great as a high level of fitness is required and is ideal for anyone wants to combine loosing weight and learning an excellent self defense system, This is also an Olympic sport and if you are looking for a boxing career, you go from beginner to armature then move onto professional (age restrictions will apply)
+This fighting style in regard to beginners is a good choice as you can start at a very young age and you will not have problem finding a local boxing club.
+With recreational boxing or educational boxing can be practiced from age 7 to 77.
+From my own experience the fitness training is great as a high level of fitness is required and is ideal for anyone wants to combine loosing weight.
+You will be learning an excellent self defense system, This is also an Olympic sport and if you are looking for a boxing career, you go from beginner to armature then move onto professional. (age restrictions will apply).

-If you choose to investigate this further find a good club and give it a go, kids will generally like the training as they have bundles of energy, The training is very cardio based and will keep you moving with the trainers or coaches pushing and encouraging you.
-Builds discipline and skill and is a natural fighting art, not over complicated as it has no weapons to learn or formal forms or kata`s.
-The instructors will build up your skill level gradually before asking you to do any sparring (free-form fighting with rules and protective gear to ensure minimum injury you will also be matched with the same level opponent), Training Equipment Needed.
+If you choose to investigate this further find a good club and give it a go, kids will generally like the training as they have bundles of energy.
+The training is very cardio based and will keep you moving with the trainers or coaches pushing and encouraging you.
+This training builds discipline, skill and is a natural fighting art, not over complicated.
+Having no weapons to learn or formal forms or kata`s the instructors will build up your skill level gradually before asking you to do any sparring.
+Which is a (free-form fighting with rules and protective gear to ensure minimum injury you will also be matched with the same level opponent),

 Kung Fu one of our best fighting styles

-Kung fu is one of my best fighting styles as its origins goes back to 2nd and 3rd century BCE and covers a very wide range of styles within the Kung Fu umbrella, most poplar time in the western world was in the 1970`s When Bruce Lee brought it into the western world.
-Some kung fu styles I list below:
+Kung fu is one of my best fighting styles as its origins goes back to 2nd and 3rd century BCE and covers a very wide range of styles within the Kung Fu umbrella.
+Most poplar time in the western world was in the 1970`s When Bruce Lee brought it into the western world.
+Some kung fu styles I have listed below: